-5.14 The 'At a Glance: a Checklist for Developing Dementia Friendly Communities' is a document that offers useful checks and guidance on designing dementia friendly communities.
+- 5.17 The 'At a Glance: a Checklist for Developing Dementia Friendly Communities' is a document that offers useful checks and guidance on designing dementia friendly communities.
 It summarises some of the key design points set out in the Housing LIN Viewpoint Breaking New Ground: The Quest for Dementia Friendly Communities, by Dr Lynne Mitchell at the University of Warwick (Viewpoint No.25, Housing LIN, 2012).
 Recognising how people and their lifestyles change over time, including the need for their homes to be able to adapt with them, it is felt that implementing this simple principle could have a significant impact on health and wellbeing of residents.
-The policy requires applicants for relevant proposals to be familiar with this document and to show how they have responded to its principles.

-5.15 The second clause complements Policy HOU2 of the emerging Local Plan by encouraging the provision of new specialist accommodation for older households in its own right, not just as part of large housing development schemes.
+The policy requires applicants for relevant proposals to be familiar with this document and to show how they have responded to its principles. - 5.18 The second clause complements Policy HOU2 of the emerging Local Plan by encouraging the provision of new specialist accommodation for older households in its own right, not just as part of large housing development schemes.
 Local authorities across Norfolk are working hard to try to reduce pressure on the social care and hospital budgets through a range of measures, called 'early help', and key amongst them is a desire to help keep people at home for as long as possible before moving into residential care accommodation.
 There is also increasing demand for specialist retirement-type accommodation, sometimes called 'extra-care'.
 This accommodation includes an element of care that helps people to 'down-size' more easily to more appropriate and desired accommodation.
 With such an ageing population there is going to be need for more housing with care or sheltered accommodation to be provided in the future.
-Support will be given to residential care accommodation (Use Class C2), which is normally best placed where it is well related to local services, particularly a doctor's surgery, shops and public transport to enable staff, residents and visitors to have good access.
+Support will be given to residential care accommodation (Use Class C2), which is normally best placed where it is well related to local services, particularly a doctor's surgery, shops and public transport to enable staff, residents and visitors to have good access. - 5.19 The provision of affordable housing to meet local needs is a requirement under national and Local Plan policies and this does not require repetition in this Plan.
+It is however, important for the overall context of housing needs in the Plan area that the Local Plan policies are explained here.

-5.16 The third clause encourages a focus of housing proposals on meeting Holt needs, in adding weight to the affordable housing provisions of Policy HOU2 of the emerging Local Plan.
 In respect of meeting the town's housing needs, affordability of local houses is a significant issue.
 With the median salary for North Norfolk, £18,008 and the average house price in Holt at £401,137.
 This results in an average house price to income ratio of 1:22.
 Significantly higher than the ratio for Norfolk North and for England at 1:9 and 1:7 respectfully.
-[Source: Annual Survey of Hours and Earnings Office for National Statistics].

-5.17 The amount of affordable housing secured on a market-housing site is determined by NNDC through the application of HOU2 of the emerging Local Plan and is secured through Section 106 agreements.
-There is a requirement within the Core Strategy to provide 45% affordable houses within any new development.
+[Source: Annual Survey of Hours and Earnings Office for National Statistics]. - 5.20 The amount of affordable housing secured on a market-housing site is determined by NNDC through the application of local plan policies and is secured through Section 106 agreements.
+There is a requirement within the Core Strategy to provide 45% (proposed to be revised to 35% in the emerging Local Plan) affordable houses within any new development.
 The Town Council encourages the NNDC's 'local lettings policy' to support individuals in housing need with a local connection to have priority in accessing some of these dwellings.